svonhauske/Interaction-Design-in-The-Wild/README.md

 News reports are mostly about marine life and the effect of noise pollution on them, but they aren't the only ones getting affected.

+### Noise Pollution

+What is noise pollution?
+A noise is an unwanted or inappropriate sound.
+Noise pollution is is noise that interferes with normal activities, and disrupts or diminishes our quality of life.
+[PBS News Hour](https://www.pbs.org/newshour/nation/noise-pollution-humans-wreaking-havoc-u-s-wildlife)

 ![animals](https://user-images.githubusercontent.com/43420227/52544539-66c82500-2d7f-11e9-8a3a-cbe71294bc40.jpg)